melezhik/outthentic/README.md

     foo = 1
     bar = 2

-There is no any behind this ini file, except is should be [Config Tiny](https://metacpan.org/pod/Config::Tiny) compliant configuration file.
+There is no special magic behind this ini file, except this should be [Config Tiny](https://metacpan.org/pod/Config::Tiny) compliant configuration file.

 By default story runner script looks for file named suite.ini placed at current working directory.